softprops/awesome-mdbook/README.md

 ## 📚 Bookshelf

-[MdBook](https://rust-lang-nursery.github.io/mdBook/) is a tool for create books using Markdown files
+[MdBook](https://rust-lang-nursery.github.io/mdBook/) is a tool for creating books using Markdown files

 | Name | Description | Contribute |
 |:----|:-----------|:-------:|